lukeoson/lukeoson.github.io/README.md

 * [Verify Certifications with Credly](https://www.credly.com/users/luke-richardson.dca3c027) and check [Luke's Blog](https://lukeoson.com/blog) for current learning objectives.

-## Carreer Achievements

-[__Luke's Career__](https://www.credly.com/users/luke-richardson.dca3c027) story is of accending rigour & complexity.
-[Smartly Summarised](https://en.wikipedia.org/wiki/SMART_criteria)

-__Lloret Control Systems__

-Greenfield Architecture of Cisco, Meraki, Aruba, & Allied Telesis.

-_Lloret is a lovely company, but i'm regretfully unfulfilled with the industry segment.
-I'm looking for something more inspiring that embraces the paradigm shift toward Infrastructure as Code._

-S : Network Design mapping Client Specifications to constraints.
-M : Requirements delivered in strict adherence to defined budget.
-A : Managed multitudinous stakeholders expectations.
-R : Built a frame of reference for future project pipelines.
-T : Delivered in strict adherence to defined timeline.

-__WeWork__

-Key contributor to the global Network Architecture.

-_Circa 750 Branches spanning >100 Countries with x4 Data Centres in x3 Continents._

-S : Transition the Global Branch Network to Juniper Full Stack.
-M : Radically reduced outages & increased network performance.
-A : Accommodations for budget & logistics constraints.
-R : Enabled the Golden Config for global standardisation.
-T : Completed refresh of First Generation Branches by 2023.

-Key contributor to the global Network Automation & Orchestration Strategy.

-_Much nuance here, lessons learnt and all that jazz._

-S : Incorporate the Branch Network into a code pipeline.
-M : Reduce the time to deploy a change from days to minutes.
-A : Built block by block.
-Source of Truth & Assurance first.
-R : Radically reduce team toil & increased Member MPS.
-T : Complete the transition to Infrastructure as Code by 2023.

-Owner & Keeper of Nautobot & Netbox Sources of Truth & IPFabric Network Assurance.

-_[Network to Code](https://networktocode.com) & [IPFabric](https://ipfabric.com) are wonderful companies - I joyfully advocate for!_

-S : Built Nautobot in AWS & IPFabric as distributed On-Premise.
-M : Accurate Database of >10,000 network devices.
-No Diff.
-A : Cross Functional collaboration with DevOps & Security.
-R : Ensure we have viable Sources of Truth both actual & desired.
-T : Complete the transition to Infrastructure as Code by 2023.

-Administrative duties of Splunk Cloud Observability & Okta SSO.

-_An unexpected void following Layoffs - I was eager to help!_

-S : Be the gateway for SSO configuration & access in Network Systems.
-M : Configuration & Access verified by Cyber Compliance Team.
-A : Training & Documentation for Okta & Splunk.
-R : Ensured the Network Team had the correct access to the correct systems.
-T : Completed the transition to SSO Okta for capable Systems by 2023.

 ## Hobbies

 [__Luke's Hobbies__](https://www.credly.com/users/luke-richardson.dca3c027) occupied much of his twenties as he pursued adventure sports.